Advanced Lazy Expressions and Persistent Reductions¶

 lazy_expression.save(urlpath=url_path, mode="w")

-Broadcasting allows arrays of different shapes (dimensions) to align for mathematical operations, such as addition or multiplication, without the need to enlarge operands by replicating data.
-The main idea is that smaller dimensions are “stretched” to larger dimensions in such a way that allows the operation to be performed consistently.
+REFRESHER: Broadcasting allows arrays of different shapes (dimensions) to align for mathematical operations, such as addition or multiplication, without the need to enlarge operands by replicating data.
+The main idea is that smaller dimensions are “stretched” to larger dimensions in such a way that the operation may be performed consistently.

-See NumPy docs on broadcasting for more information.
+See the NumPy docs on broadcasting for more information.

 Now that we have saved the expression, we can open and compute it to obtain the result.
 Let’s see how this is done.